chapel-lang/chapel/doc/rst/technotes/lifetimeChecking.rst

     // `g` is a global variable and its scope extends
     // to any code using this module.
   }

+A scope can be contained in another scope.
+For example, the scope of `x` contained is within the scope of `f` in the above example.
+In other words, anywhere that `x` can be accessed, `f` can also be accessed.
+In such a case we say that the scope of `x` is smaller than the scope of `g`.

 Lifetime
 ++++++++